tazriminmily/tazriminmily/README.md

 ### 💻 Languages

-I feel right at home writing in:

-* **C#** – My go-to for backend development and building APIs with ASP.NET Core
+* **C#** – My core language for backend systems.
-* **JavaScript** – For adding interactivity and structure to web apps, primarily with Angular
+* **JavaScript** – Especially useful when crafting frontend interactions.
-* **SQL** – For crafting powerful queries and designing relational data models
+* **SQL** – For handling data queries, modeling, and performance tuning.

 ### ⚙️ Frameworks & Libraries

-Tools I use to turn code into cohesive, performant applications:

-* **ASP.NET Core** – For robust, scalable APIs and full-stack web development
+* **ASP.NET Core** – For scalable web apps and APIs.
-* **Entity Framework Core** – For efficient data access and code-first database management
+* **Entity Framework Core** – My go-to for working with relational data.
-* **Angular** – For building responsive, user-friendly frontends
+* **Angular** – For building responsive, component-based frontends.

 ### ☁️ Cloud & Infrastructure

-I’m fascinated by the cloud and the possibilities it unlocks:

-* **Microsoft Azure** – My current favorite for deploying services, serverless apps, and storage solutions
+* **Microsoft Azure** – Comfortable deploying and scaling services here.
-* **AWS** – Where I’m building deeper knowledge around services like Lambda and S3
+* **AWS** – Gaining hands-on experience with Lambda and other services.
-* **Docker** – For containerizing applications and ensuring consistency across environments
+* **Docker** – Love using it for consistent dev and deployment workflows.

 ### 📊 Databases

-I enjoy working with:

-* **SQL Server** – For most of my enterprise-level projects
+* **SQL Server** – Most of my experience is here.
-* **PostgreSQL** – For open-source and cloud-based systems
+* **PostgreSQL** – Light, fast, and great for cloud-native apps.
-* **Oracle** – Gaining hands-on experience with larger, enterprise data environments
+* **Oracle** – Worked with this in larger enterprise environments.

 ### 🛠️ Tools I Use Regularly

-* **Visual Studio** – My trusted IDE for all things .NET
+* **Visual Studio & VS Code** – My primary dev environments.
-* **Git** – For version control and collaborating efficiently
+* **Git** – For collaboration and version control.
-* **Docker** – To simplify deployment and testing
+* **Docker** – Always helpful for isolating and testing environments.
-* **VS Code** – For quick edits, scripting, and cross-platform projects

 ---

 ## 🚀 What I’m Up To

-Here’s a snapshot of what I’ve been focused on lately:
+Lately, I’ve been focused on:

-* **🔗 Designing APIs:**
-  Building secure, modular, and scalable APIs is something I’m passionate about.
-I carefully consider architecture, data flow, and performance when designing backend services.

-* **🔒 Security First:**
-  I strongly believe that good security should be baked in from the start.
-I implement industry-standard practices using JWT tokens, API keys, IP whitelisting, domain-level restrictions, and **IdentityServer** to ensure applications are protected without compromising usability.

-* **🌍 Speaking Many Languages:**
-  I build applications that speak to users around the globe.
-By localizing APIs and user interfaces, I ensure accessibility and usability for diverse audiences — tech that connects people regardless of language or location.
+* **🔗 Designing APIs** – I take pride in crafting APIs that are clean, well-documented, and built to scale.
+* **🔒 Security by Design** – From token-based auth (JWT) to full IdentityServer implementations, security is always a priority.
+* **🌍 Localization** – Making applications accessible to a global user base through localization and internationalization.

 ---

 ## 📚 What I’m Learning

-As a lifelong learner, I'm always working on growing both my technical and theoretical knowledge.
-Right now, I'm focused on:

-* **🏗️ System Design:**
-  I’m diving deep into scalable architecture like clean code principles, onion architecture, microservices, and distributed systems.
-I love studying how large systems are designed to be fault-tolerant, loosely coupled, and resilient.
+Because tech never stops evolving, I’m continuously learning:

+* **🏗️ System Design** – Microservices, message queues, fault tolerance — it’s about designing for the future.
-* **☁️ Cloud Development:**
+* **☁️ Cloud Development** – Deep diving into cloud-native approaches with Azure and AWS.
-  Cloud-native development is a key area of growth for me.
-I’m exploring serverless architecture, CI/CD pipelines, and best practices for deploying resilient, globally available apps with Azure and AWS.

-* **🎓 PhD Aspirations:**
-  Alongside my professional journey, I’m also exploring research opportunities in **software engineering** — with an eye on **PhD programs in Germany or other countries**.
-I'm particularly interested in bridging the gap between academic research and practical development challenges in cloud architecture and system design.
+* **🎓 PhD Goals** – I’m exploring software engineering research topics, especially around distributed systems, with a goal to pursue a **PhD in Germany**.

 ---

-## 💡 Fun Fact & Background
+## 💡 A Bit of Backstory

-I didn’t start in software — my academic journey began with a **Master’s degree in Pure Physics**.
-I’ve always been fascinated by how things work, and physics gave me a rigorous, analytical way of thinking.
-But it was my curiosity about technology and the joy I found in building things that led me to software development.

-Since then, I’ve never looked back.

-What I love most about tech is that every day presents a new opportunity to learn something, solve a problem, or create something meaningful.
-Whether I’m writing an API, optimizing a query, or learning about a new Azure service, it always feels like an adventure.
+My academic journey began in **Pure Physics** — drawn by curiosity about how the universe works.
+Over time, that curiosity turned toward how software systems work, and I made the transition into tech.
+It’s been one of the most rewarding decisions of my life.

+Every project I take on is a chance to learn something new and deliver something valuable.
+Whether it's smoothing out an API response or building a feature from scratch, I enjoy the details as much as the big picture.

 ---

 ## 💬 Let’s Connect!

-I’m always open to connecting with like-minded developers, cloud enthusiasts, researchers, or anyone who loves to build, learn, and share ideas.
+Always happy to chat about tech, research, or interesting problems you’re working on.
+If you’d like to connect:

 * **🔗 LinkedIn:** [Tazrimin Rahman Mily](https://www.linkedin.com/in/tazrimin-mily-94074b1b9/)
 * **📧 Email:** tazrimintaz1@gmail.com

-Feel free to reach out — whether it’s to chat tech, brainstorm ideas, or explore collaboration opportunities.
+Thanks again for stopping by — looking forward to connecting!

 ---

-**Thanks for visiting!** 😊
+**Stay curious, keep building.** 😊